oconnor0/BeaconRoad/CoreRules.md

 If a flashback involves a **downtime** activity, pay 1 coin or 1 rep for it, instead of stress.

 One of the best uses for a flashback is when the **engagement roll** goes badly.
 After the GM describes the trouble you're in, you can call for a flashback to a special preparation you made, "just in case" something like this happened.
-This way, your “flashback planning” will be focused on the problems that *do* happen, not the problems that *might* happen.
+This way, your "flashback planning" will be focused on the problems that *do* happen, not the problems that *might* happen.

 ### Limits of flashbacks